Getting Started with Yeast Bread Baking

 Since there can be so much variation, you NEVER want to add the full amount of flour specified in the recipe at the start of mixing the dough (even if the recipe seems to suggest you should).
 ALWAYS hold back 1/4 to 1/3 of the total flour amount specified and then, add it in small increments to the dough, only as needed, as your dough develops.

 The reason to do this is obvious.
 If your dough in your kitchen with your flour was only going to need 2 3/4 cups and you added 3 cups, now you have a dry, stiff dough.
 Now what?
 Will you add more water?
 Trust me, that doesn’t work well with a developed dough (think slimy mess :).

 Knowing when to stop adding flour

-Trust your eyes and don't focus on the amount of flour you have or haven't added.
+Trust your eyes and don’t focus on the amount of flour you have or haven’t added.
 Just keep adding flour until you have a soft and smooth dough, that winds itself around the kneading hook and cleans the side of the bowl.
-(Unless of course, you are making a specific type of bread that uses a sticky/moist dough, in which case, follow the directions for the desired dough consistency).
+(Unless of course, you are making a specific type of bread that uses a sticky/moist dough, in which case, follow the directions for the desired dough consistency to look/aim for).